yutianwuldeo/GR6901/week2_intro_to_unix.md

 the command doesn't change the directory, it changes the shell's idea of what directory we are in.

-Let's say we want to move to the `content` directory we saw above.
+Let's say we want to move to the `github-sandbox` directory we saw above.
 We can use the following series of commands to get there:

 ~~~
-$ cd examples
-$ cd content
+$ cd github-sandbox
 ~~~

-These commands will move us from our home directory onto into the `examples` directory, then into the `content` directory. `cd` doesn't print anything, but if we run `pwd` after it, we can see that we are now in `/home/jovyan/examples/content`.
-If we run `ls` without arguments now, it lists the contents of `/home/jovyan/examples/content`, because that's where we now are.

 We now know how to go down the directory tree, but how do we go up?